howallworks/theoryofeverything/docs/Papers/UnsolvedTwinParadoxLight.en.md

 6. Accelerate the second one to $0$.
 7. End of the thought experiment with both objects flying together.

-Results will be obtained in the ImFR:
+Results will be obtained in the ImFR using the formula (1):

 - spacecraft 1: $t_1=F(0)(0.5t)+F(0)(0.5t)=0.5t+0.5t=t$;
 - spacecraft 2: $t_2=F(c)(0.5t)+F(-c)(0.5t)\to0$.